chef-boneyard/chef-fundamentals/slides/roles/01_slide.md

 # Creating Roles

-The roles directory in the chef-repo contains the roles for the infrastructure.
+The `roles` directory in the chef-repo contains the roles for the infrastructure.

 Write roles using a Ruby DSL.

     $EDITOR roles/base.rb

 Upload the roles to the Chef Server.
+Knife will automatically look for the specified file in the `roles` directory.

     knife role from file base.rb